The do’s and don’ts of combining finances with your partner

 The percentage of adults cohabitating with their partners is on the rise.

 Maintaining a healthy relationship with your partner can be tough.
-Throw money into the mix and it can make or break your financial lives.
+Throw money into the mix and it can make or break your financial life.

 There is no set formula for how you should combine finances with your partner.
-However, we have some do’s and don’ts from relationship and financial experts on how to navigate this important transition.
-Plus, we offer some scenarios to merging finances that have worked for couples just like you.
+However, we have some do’s and don’ts from relationship and financial experts on how to navigate shared finances in a relationship.
+Plus, we offer some scenarios for merging finances that have worked for couples just like you.

 The “do’s” of combining finances